Natasha-R/Project-Reproduction-Open-Science/README.md

 The purpose of the original data collection, structure of the associated study, and meaning of the attributes in the dataset is described in the journal article: (https://doi.org/10.1371/journal.pone.0110497).

-In our modified dataset, (“main_study_face_data_cleaned.csv”) the contents of each of the attributes are:
+In our modified dataset, [“main_study_face_data_modified.csv”](https://github.com/Natasha-R/Project-Reproduction-Open-Science/blob/main/Reproduction%20Project/Main%20Study%20(Face)/main_study_face_data_modified.csv) the contents of each of the attributes are:

 | Attribute Name        | Attribute Meaning                                                                                                                                                                                                 | Attribute Contents                                                                         |
 |-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|